ibmresilient/resilient-community-apps/fn_service_now/docs/installation/README.md

 # Where Next?
 * **Import the Datatable** and **Customize the Workflows** in Resilient to suit your needs
 * Get help from the **Function documentation provided with the package**
-* Customize the Workflows in ServiceNow - *docs not yet complete*
+* Follow the **ServiceNow Customization Guide** to configure the ServiceNow part of this Integration to suit your needs